Nshatayu07/Nshatayu07/README.md

 <h1 align="center">Hi 👋, I'm Shatayu Nagdeve</h1>
-<h3 align="center">A passionate student with knowledge of GitHub, DSA, problem solving, and frontend development and also keem in learning new tech and gaining new skills.</h3>
+<h3 align="center">A passionate student with knowledge of GitHub, DSA, problem solving, and frontend development and also keen in learning new tech and gaining new skills.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=nshatayu07&label=Profile%20views&color=0e75b6&style=flat" alt="nshatayu07" /> </p>

-- 🔭 I’m currently working on **Learning devOps and Cloud**
+- 🔭 I’m currently working on **Learning more about Open source and Cloud**

 - 👨‍💻 All of my projects are available at [https://github.com/Nshatayu07?tab=repositories](https://github.com/Nshatayu07?tab=repositories)